LukasKnuth/lknuth.dev/content/writings/tts_and_usability.md

 });
 ```

 This example is straightforward enough, except for the `OnInitListener`-part: Starting the TTS service and connecting to it might take some time.
-Therefore, we need some sort of callback to tell us when initialisation is done.
+Therefore, we need some sort of callback to tell us when initialization is done.

 What that means for our code is, that the following won't work: